maziello/cmsutils/README.md

 Calculate prime factors of an integer
 ###sign
-Get the sign of a number: -1 if negative, 1 if positive, 0 if 0
+Get the sign of a number: -1 if negative, 1 if positive, 0 if 0 If the input is a list, returns a list of signs
 ###is_prime
 Calculate if a number is prime
 ### profiling_app